 The formal employment position at the Technical University of Eindhoven is according to the Collective Employment Agreement of the Dutch academic universities (VSNU).
 Trainees do not have to pay tuition fees.
 The program is financed by the Dutch Government and the industrial partners.

-All candidates interested in this EngD program, and who fulfill the requirements, must demonstrate their knowledge and capabilities in a personal interview with the selection committee.
+All candidates interested in this EngD program, and who fulfill the requirements, must demonstrate their knowledge and capabilities to the selection committee.
 In order to be admitted into the selection procedure, you need to apply via the APPLY NOW button.
 Please submit the following documents:

 To guarantee the quality of the program, the selection committee applies strict selection criteria.
 Candidates must be among the top of their discipline.
 Next to excellent grades, their motivation and personal skills will be extremely important.
 For more information and complete details about the application procedures, please visit our website http://www.tue.nl/msd or send an email to firstname.lastname@example.org.